 Finding Alternative Options to Deal with Pain without Prescription Painkillers

-To avoid the potential pitfalls of excessive and abusive use of prescription painkillers, there need to be viable alternatives available that can be utilized for pain management.
+To avoid the potential pitfalls of the excessive and abusive use of prescription painkillers, there need to be viable alternatives available that can be utilized for pain management.
 These alternatives can be viewed as complementary and can be used in combination with other therapies.
 Some of these alternatives can include:

 The Importance of Seeking Sound Medical Advice

 If you’re living with chronic pain, considering alternative treatments can make a lot of sense in regards to quitting prescription painkillers.
 However, these alternatives need to be seen as being integrated within the framework of an overall pain management plan.
 Before trying any therapy option on your own you should seek sound medical advice.
-You and your doctor should talk over the pros and cons of different approaches to find what approaches will work the best for you.
+You and your doctor should talk about the pros and cons of different approaches to find what approaches will work the best for you.